nextthingco/docs/PocketCHIP-docs/source/index.html.md

 language_tabs:

 toc_footers:
-  - Have something to add or change?
-Email us at docs@gmail.com
+  - Have something to add or change? <br> Email us at docs@gmail.com

 includes:
   - _welcome-to-pocketchip.md